SenatorSteven/microrun/README.md

 SOFTWARE. -->

 # microrun
-Keypress listener and startup command runner for the X Window System.
+Keypress listener and startup command runner for the X Window System